mlcommons/medperf/docs/getting_started/benchmark_owner_demo.md

 ```

 !!! note
-    The paths are determined by MLCube's expected input path for data preparation.
+    The paths are determined by the Data Preparator MLCube's expected input path.

 After that, the workspace should look like the following: